The French Society of Vestibular Physiotherapy will hold its 3rd Congress in Lille, France at the Grand Palais on the 6th and 7th February 2015.

 Professor Sharpe has been treating patients with vestibular disorders since the late 1980’s, during which time she has witnessed not only a growing interest from allied health professionals, medical practitioners and the public in this specialized field, but also major advances in the knowledge and understanding of the vestibular system in health and disease; and importantly, the development of new techniques and equipment to examine the function of the vestibular system in patients and new treatment approaches.

-Professor Sharpe has been using state of the art infrared DVD oculography Frenzel goggles for many years, and in 2012 acquired the newly released video Head impulse test, for diagnosis and treatment of her patients after monitoring and observing its approval for medical use.
+Professor Sharpe has been using state of the art infrared Video oculography Frenzel goggles for many years, and in 2012 acquired the newly released video Head impulse test, for diagnosis and treatment of her patients after monitoring and observing its approval for medical use.
 When she established the Dizziness & Balance Disorders Centre in Adelaide, it was the first in Australia, and in South Australia.
-She is the only vestibular therapist in South Australia using infrared DVD Frenzel glasses and the first vestibular physiotherapist in Australia to purchase the video Head Impulse test (v-HIT).
+She is the only vestibular therapist in South Australia using infrared Video Frenzel glasses and the first vestibular physiotherapist in Australia to purchase the video Head Impulse test (v-HIT).
 These tools are an essential part of assessment and take guessing out of the equation in diagnoses and treatment.
 Professor Sharpe uses the video Head Impulse test because it is easier to administer, objective and far more reliable than the manual Head Impulse test.
 The v-HIT influences the treatment approach with the additional information it provides e.g. covert saccades.

 Professor Sharpe’s two hour symposium titled “Spinning Down Under” will cover Vestibular Rehabilitation in Australia in a practical sense.